express42/ansible-repertory/README.md

 ```

 ## Using with your infrastructure
-* Remove excessive roles from requirements.yml and python modules from requirements.txt
+* Remove excessive roles from requirements.yml, python modules from requirements.txt and playbooks
+* Make changes to site.yml
 * Make changes to vars files for molecule environment
 * Test changes with command
 ```sh